jamietanna/sarahseewhy.github.io/_posts/2019-04-21-this-is-how-I-work.md

 ### Take us through a recent workday

 A typical workday looks like getting to the office around 8:30 to gather my thoughts and do a bit of what my team calls 'gardening'.
-These are tasks which improve our codebases, enable our team to move faster, or help us learn more about our stack.
+These are tasks which improve our codebases, enable the team to move faster, or help us learn more about our stack.

 Stand-up starts at 9:45 when we [Walk the Wall](https://martinfowler.com/articles/itsNotJustStandingUp.html), surface any blockers, and decide that day's focus.